jacksleight/statamic-bard-texstyle/README.md

 ### Configuring Default Classes

-If you'd like to apply default classes to elements with no style set you can use the `default_classes` option:
+You can use the `default_classes` option to apply classes to elements that have no style set:

 ```php
 'default_classes' => [